 Please recognize that AT&T operates a complex Environment and the amount of time required to address a reported issue can vary from a few hours to several months.
 You will receive notification of the final outcome of our remediation efforts once the Program is notified by AT&T internal support team.
 AT&T cannot provide updates on remediation efforts that are in progress.

 Only vulnerabilities will be considered for an award.
 Only those vulnerabilities that have been resolved will receive an award.
 The bounties range from $50 to $2,000 depending on criteria such as the type/severity of the vulnerability, impacted domain(s), potential vulnerability exploits, and vulnerability report submission quality.
+In general, Reflected XSS will be considered low severity and awarded with minimum bounty unless other impact is shown.
 THE CRITERIA USED TO DETERMINE THE PAYOUT FOR A VULNERABILITY IS SOLELY AT THE DISCRETION OF AT&T.

 Change to Program Terms